 - Consult natural resource agencies: The Nebraska Game and Parks Commission and the U.S. Fish and Wildlife Service know of the locations of species of concern and consulting with these agencies is highly recommended early in the wind energy development planning process.

 - Siting or determining the location of the wind energy facility is a very important part of avoiding and minimizing potential impacts to wildlife.

-- Use the Wind Energy and Nebraska’s Wildlife Map: In Nebraska, the Wind Energy and Nebraska’s Wildlife map shows the relative sensitivity of wildlife habitats to wind energy development based on selected at-risk species, but it was not designed to evaluate wind energy facility siting at specific locations.
+- Use the Nebraska's Biodiversity and Wind Energy Siting and Mitigation Map: In Nebraska, the Nebraska's Biodiversity and Wind Energy Siting and Mitigation Map map shows the relative sensitivity of wildlife habitats to wind energy and mitigation areas, but it was not designed to evaluate wind energy facility siting at specific locations.

 - Site on previously altered landscapes: Siting wind energy facilities on previously altered landscapes and using existing roads and utility corridors can help reduce habitat fragmentation and other potential indirect impacts of wind energy development.

 - Site away from important wildlife and plant habitat: Siting wind energy facilities near areas have been identified as important to fish, wildlife, plants, and/or aesthetics is not recommended; establishing a buffer between these areas and the wind energy facility could help avoid and minimize impacts to wildlife and habitat.